 Now that it is clear that we need sun screen , it is equally important to find and, in our case, create the right sunscreen.

-From the information we have gone through together so far, you can be sure that a sun screen is absolutely protected against UV-A and UV-B rays Protect .
+From the information we have gone through together so far, you can be sure that a sun screen must be protected against UV-A and UV-B rays Protect .
 It should also be photostable, water and sweat resistant and, in my opinion, have an SPF of at least 30.
 I'll explain why later.
 And, of course, it should also not endanger your own health (not trigger allergies) and not pollute our environment.

 In order to address these topics in more detail, I will briefly explain the differences between the various filter systems here!